New Jersey Natural Gas’ Proposed Pipeline

 Burlington County Road Permits: In an attempt to complete as much construction as possible before the cases are litigated, NJNG began construction in Ocean County in November of 2018 before receiving all approvals for the length of the pipeline.
 On December 12, 2018 the Burlington County Freeholder board voted 3-2 authorizing the closure of two county highways for pipeline construction.
 Two of the former Freeholders who voted in favor, Kate Gibbs and Latham Tiver, are employed by the building trades union, International Union of Operating Engineers Local 825, that has publicly supported the project and will benefit financially from the project.
 PPA filed a lawsuit challenging the Freeholders’ approval of future road closures for the construction of the NJNG pipeline because of the conflict of interest.
-A Superior Court judge ultimately dismissed the case, but PPA appealed the decision.
+A Superior Court judge ultimately dismissed the case, but PPA appealed that decision.

 How You Can Help